drdaeman/django-simple-poll/README.md

 	)
 	```

-2. Add the poll's url to your urls.py.
+2. Add the poll's URL to your `urls.py`.

 	```
 	urlpatterns = patterns('',